MyMalcom/malcom-lib-android/doc/Configuration.md

 #Configuration Module

-This module lets you configure dynamic values for your app so you can change them wihtout having to re-publish to Google Play.
+This module lets you configure dynamic values for your app so you can change them without having to re-publish to Google Play.
 You can define alert messages, a splash screen image and custom properties.

 We'll explain what you need to do in [Malcom web](http://malcom.mymalcom.com) and in your app to use this module.

-##Configure your settings in [Malcom web](http://malcom.mymalcom.com)
+##Configure your settings in Malcom web

-In the "Marketing" tab, go to "Configuration" section on the left menu.
+Login to [Malcom web](http://malcom.mymalcom.com), click on the "Marketing" tab and then go to the "Configuration" section on the left menu.
 There you will be able to configure your alerts, splash screen image and custom properties (in "advanced").